webview/webview_deno/README.md

-To run deno_webview without automatically downloading the binaries from [releases](https://github.com/eliassjogreen/deno_webview/releases) you will need to use the enviornment variable `DEV` and set it to the path where the binaries are located.
+To run deno_webview without automatically downloading the binaries from [releases](https://github.com/eliassjogreen/deno_webview/releases) you will need to use the enviornment variable `DENO_WEBVIEW_PLUGIN` and set it to the path where the binaries are located.
 This is usually `file://./target/release`.
 The process of running a using local binaries can be easier to do using the [dev script](https://github.com/eliassjogreen/deno_webview/tree/master/scripts/dev.ts):